-Despite being a relatively young organization, Harvard Mock Trial has grown in recent years to become one of the top programs in the country.
+HMTA consistently makes appearances in championship rounds, placing as runner-up in 2006, 2007, and 2010.
 In 2015, Harvard’s A Team won the national championship with a record of 4-0-1 in the final round and a record of 15-1-1 throughout the tournament.
-The team had a record-breaking year, making Harvard the first program in the nation to win both the University of Virginia’s Great American Mock Trial Invitational and New York University’s Downtown Invitational in the same year.
-Harvard Mock Trial also won its division at the National Championship in 2006, 2007, and 2010, and has produced more All-Americans over the past five years than any other program in the country.
+The team had a record-breaking year, making Harvard the first program in the nation to win both the University of Virginia’s Great American Mock Trial Invitational and New York University’s Downtown Invitational, the most competitive invitational tournaments, in the same year.
+Throughout the invitational and post-season, the team never lost a single round.

 The program’s success has led Harvard Mock Trial to pursue several initiatives outside of competition.
 Chief among these is the High School Seminar Program, an annual weekend seminar during which high school students come to learn the tactics and techniques that have allowed Harvard Mock Trial to succeed at the highest levels.
 The results from the seminars have been outstanding – teams and students attending the training program have gone on to win more than a dozen state titles, and include both the 2009 High School National Champions and the 2010 National Runners-Up.